LIMEADE: From AI Explanations to Advice Taking: Case Study 2: for Paper Recommendation

 \subsection{Implementation of Explanations and Feedback}

-The UI for \sanity\ (Figure~\ref{fig:UI}) displays a list of recommended papers and adorns each with an explanation comprising four terms; to the left of each term are thumbs-up and thumbs-down buttons, enabling the user to {\em give advice} in response to the explanation and indicate if they would like to see more or fewer papers related to that term.
+The UI for \sanity\ (Figure~\ref{fig:UI}) displays a list of recommended papers and adorns each with an explanation comprising four terms; to the left of each term are thumbs-up and thumbs-down buttons, enabling the user to not only rate the papers themselves but also {\em give advice} in response to the explanation and indicate if they would like to see more or fewer papers related to that term.
+We refined our user interface design through iterative informal user testing.
 The explanatory terms are generated using a simple, explanatory model (\sys's {\sc Explain} function), which we implement as a linear model over uni- and bigram features.
 In particular, our linear model is defined as $g(x')=w_0 + \sum_i w_i x'_i$, and the explanation surfaced for $g(x')$ consists of high-impact terms in the model, i.e., those with high values for the product $w_i x'_i$.
 Specifically, we select the 20,000 features with the highest term frequency across our corpus.
-Our approach of using a post-hoc explanatory model is similar to that used by LIME, except to enable real-time performance our explanatory model is trained as a global, rather than local, approximation of the neural model \cite{Ribeiro_LIME_2016}.\footnote{Testing on an early prototype revealed that generating explanations for a feed using LIME was too computationally expensive, since LIME requires sampling nearby instances and training a model for \textit{each} recommendation on the page; this latency negatively impacted the recommendation experience.
-Note, in a LIME-style approach to instance-level explanation, one needs to either sample neighbors around the instance (which may be quite distant) or generate synthetic examples, which in our case requires generating paper embeddings on the fly.
+Our approach of using a post-hoc explanatory model is similar to that used by LIME, except to enable real-time performance our explanatory model is trained as a global, rather than local, approximation of the neural model \cite{Ribeiro_LIME_2016}.
+This global approximation was chosen because testing on an early prototype revealed that generating explanations for a feed using LIME was too computationally expensive, since LIME requires sampling nearby instances and training a model for \textit{each} recommendation on the page; this latency negatively impacted the recommendation experience.\footnote{Note that in a LIME-style approach to instance-level explanation, one needs to either sample neighbors around the instance (which may be quite distant) or generate synthetic instances, which in our case requires generating paper embeddings on the fly.
 Both approaches introduced unacceptable latency.}